mudit108-code/AIXspace-/README.md

 ##  How It Works

-🔧 Step 1: Data Loading and Parsing
+Step 1: Data Loading and Parsing

-Time series data is simulated per telemetry channel (sine wave + noise).
+Time series data is simulated per telemetry channel .

-Anomalies from labels_cleaned.csv are injected into the signal for realism.
+Anomalies from **labels_cleaned.csv** are injected into the signal for realism.

-🧼 Step 2: Preprocessing
+Step 2: Preprocessing
-Data is scaled using MinMaxScaler.

-Sliding window sequences are created for training (e.g., 30-timestep windows).
+Sliding window sequences are created for training.

-Only "normal" sequences (outside labeled anomaly windows) are used for training.
+Normal sequences are used for training.

-🧠 Step 3: LSTM Autoencoder
+Step 3: LSTM Autoencoder

 The model learns to reconstruct normal sequences.

 On unseen data, it reconstructs normal well and fails on anomalies.

-Reconstruction error (MSE) is used as the Anomaly Score.

-🔍 Step 4: Anomaly Detection
+Step 4: Anomaly Detection

-A dynamic threshold (95th percentile) is applied to flag anomalies.
+A dynamic threshold is applied to flag anomalies.

 Binary prediction:
 0 = Normal